How Long Do Hot Water Heaters Last on Average

 4. Replacement Costs

-- When planning for a water heater replacement, consider the purchase price of the new unit, installation fees, and any necessary upgrades or modifications.
+• When planning a replacement, consider the new unit’s purchase price, installation fees, and any necessary upgrades or modifications.
+Obtain multiple quotes from reputable contractors to compare costs.

-By thoughtfully assessing the financial aspects of maintaining and replacing your water heater, you can make well-informed decisions that align with your budget and future objectives.
-Remember, investing in the maintenance of your water heater is a wise choice.
+By carefully evaluating these financial aspects, you can make well-informed decisions that align with your budget and future goals.
+Regular maintenance is a wise investment for your water heater.

 Environmental Impact